verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --no-json-edit-nums

    Don't dump editNum in .tree.json files.
+This may make the file more run-to-run stable for easier comparison.

 .. option:: --no-json-ids